Your Guide to How NFC Access Control Works & Its Benefits

 Active vs. passive in NFC

 Passive devices don’t have their own power sources.
 So, a passive tag depends on the power generated by an NFC access control reader to send the information encoded on it.
-An example of a passive device is an NFC key or fob without a battery.
+An example of passive NFC is a key or fob system without a battery.

 On the other hand, active NFC tags are battery-powered and can send out their own radio waves and streams of data.
-An NFC device with enough power and storage, like a smartphone, can switch between active and passive states.
+An NFC device with sufficient power and storage, such as a smartphone, can switch between active and passive states.
 This way, both a tag and a reader can store new information.

 This flexibility lets the access control system create an audit trail of all door releases in an access control scenario.
-Then, NFC technology automatically provides a record to both a tenant’s smartphone and your own system.
+Then, NFC technology automatically records both on a tenant’s smartphone and in your system.

 NFC vs. RFID

 NFC is actually the result of studies and advances in RFID technology.
-However, even though the two systems are related, they have very different use cases.
+Although the two systems are related, they have very different use cases.

-For example, RFID systems have farther ranges — an RFID reader and tag can interact at a range of a few feet, instead of the centimeter-close range NFC requires.
+For example, RFID systems have a greater range — an RFID reader and tag can interact over a few feet instead of the centimeter-range interaction NFC requires.

 However, that comes at a trade-off.